 Your online activity will tell your audience a story about your brand and image.

 Your blog is where you can provide your customers and followers with a place to engage and be educated in your expertise!
 But more importantly, your blog is where you will be able to use SEO techniques to drive traffic to your website over competition.

 The most important factor in getting high rankings on Google is to use keywords effectively, through a marketing strategy called Search Engine Optimisation (SEO).

 People will follow someone who knows what they are talking about.
-You’ll be recommended and gain a reputation for having knowledge in the health and beauty industry.
+Your spa blog will be recommended and gain a reputation for having knowledge in the health and beauty industry.

 People will pay more or be willing to travel further for better results.
 And better results often come with industry experts.